 In 2017, the running average of combined radium exceeded the allowable limits, prompting Frontenac to notify its users of the violation, and potential risks to health.
 In 2019, the City signed a consent order with the State of Kansas, agreeing to provide a plan to reduce radium levels and avoid fines.

-Kramer Engineering was hired as the designer and engineer on the project, which will include digging a new well to replace a non-operational well originally dug in 1907, renovations to the water plant to update controls and piping, adding a lime water softening system, new filters, new pumps, odor control, and replacement of the water tower on McKay St. The estimated cost of the improvements is $5,500,000.00 and will be funded by a 30-year loan from the State of Kansas.
+Kramer Consulting, LLC was hired as the designer and engineer on the project, which will include digging a new well to replace a non-operational well originally dug in 1907, renovations to the water plant to update controls and piping, adding a lime water softening system, new filters, new pumps, odor control, and replacement of the water tower on McKay St. The estimated cost of the improvements is $5,500,000.00 and will be funded by a 30-year loan from the State of Kansas.
 By using a KDHE loan, the city’s cost will be reduced by approximately $1,300,000.00 in the form of loan forgiveness.
 The 30-year loan will cost the city around $230,000.00 per year and will be made using current water revenue.

 This project is scheduled to be completed by June, 2024.

-Updates: The City anticipates completing the construction of a new well in October, 2021.
-The advertisement of bids for upgrades to the water treatment facility is expected in January, 2022.
+Updates: The City has completed construction of a new well.
+The advertisement of bids for upgrades to the water treatment facility is expected in January, 2023.